wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     ![Resource Configuration](../assets/img/services/configure-api-trigger.png)

     Then click **Save API**.
-Now you have saved the API trigger that starts your application.
+Now you have saved the API trigger that starts your service.

 6. Click **API Calls**, and then enter information as follows to configure the HTTP connection that connects the public API used in this scenario to the API trigger you configured.